holidayextras/culture/general-javascript-best-practices.md

 These are run every time the module is installed by a consuming project which will increase CI and developer build time.

-If the module is being released to NPM consider using a `prerelease` script instead.
+If the module is being released to NPM consider using a `prepublish` script instead.

 For internal modules a separate `build` task can be used then the module packed and uploaded as an GitHub asset to accompany releases.
+For more information please see the [Deployment Guidelines for private NPM releases](deployment-guidelines.md#Private-NPM-Releases)

 ### Dependencies

 When specifying requirements first aim to use the `^` semver match.
 Only resort to using `~` or pinning the version if there is a known problem the module's versioning strategy.

 If a module is intended to be consumed by another one of our projects, try to use the same version of common modules to reduce build time and size.